High-protein diet: how much, what, and how

 Combine animal and plant sources

-Even if you aren't vegetarian, incorporating plant proteins has benefits: fiber, phytonutrients, lower cost, and a smaller ecological footprint.
-A meal combining rice with lentils or whole-wheat bread with hummus provides an amino acid profile as complete as meat.
+Even if you aren't vegetarian, integrating plant proteins has advantages: fiber, phytonutrients, lower cost, and a smaller ecological footprint.
+A meal combining rice with lentils or whole-grain bread with hummus provides an amino acid profile as complete as meat.
 Aim for a 50/50 ratio for an optimal health-environment balance.

 5